agh-reactive/reactive-lab2/README.md

 ![Checkout actor](checkout.png)

 ### Separating domain logic
-A good practice in actor system design is to separate the domain logic from the communication logic.
-For example, the `Cart` actor should not impelemnt both the state of the cart and the communication protocol, because testing the business logic (cart state) will not be possible in isolation, only through the asynchronous communication protocol.
+Good practice in actor system design is to separate the domain logic from the communication logic.
+For example, the `Cart` actor should not implement both the state of the cart and the communication protocol, because testing the business logic (cart state) will not be possible in isolation, only through the asynchronous communication protocol.
 In this case, it is better to separate a `case class Cart` representing the domain object from `actor CartActor` implementing the communication protocol:

 ```
 case class Cart(items: Seq[Any]) {